 Gradient boosting machines (GBM).
-We built a machine learning model to predict the Tm / pHT of a limited sub-universe of C/T-based i-motifs.
-Feature importance analysis from the GBM machine learning approach shows that the most important feature in defining the stability of the i-motifs (in the given sub-universe) both in terms of Tm and pHT is the length of the C tracts.
+We built a de novo machine learning model to predict the experimental Tm and pHT stability measures, for the sub-universe of C/T-based i-motifs.
+The models used only four features - equally sized C-tract and 3 spacer lengths, and showed the best performance of all the approached tried.
+Feature importance analysis from the GBM machine learning approach showed that the most important feature in defining the stability of the i-motifs (in the given sub-universe) both in terms of Tm and pHT is the length of the C tracts.
 For Tm prediction, the length of the 3rd spacer (T3) is slightly more important than that of the other two.
-For pHT prediction, this is unclear because the importance ranking of the 3 spacers differs whether total sequence length is included or not as a feature.
+For pHT prediction, this is unclear because the importance ranking of the 3 spacers differs whether total sequence length is included or not as a feature (data not shown).

 Defining a simple analytical equation expressing Tm / pHT as a function of the primary sequence.
-The sample model from Eureqa shows that with only a slight compromise in prediction quality, we can have a simple, transparent analytical equation that expresses Tm and pHT as a function of the chosen features.
-The Tm equation captures the interplay between the C-tract length and the spacer lengths 1-3 in modulating the Tm of i-motifs in the given sub-universe.
-For pHT, the chosen equation makes use of C, T2 (central loop) and length (in turn dictated by the C-tract and spacer lengths) to define its value.
-Equations using C and all three spacer lengths would perform better, but are more complex.
+The mathematical models from Eureqa analytical equation fitting process shows that, with some compromise in prediction quality, we can have a simple, transparent analytical equation that expresses Tm and pHT as a function of the chosen C-tract and spacer lengths.
+Both equations capture the interplay between the C-tract length and the spacer lengths 1-3 in modulating the Tm of i-motifs in the given sub-universe.
+For pHT, the chosen equation outlines the observed stabilizing role of the length of the central spacer.
+Overall, equations would perform better as we expand the investigated space of i-motif sequences in future, by including sequences with varying C-tract lengths and spacer length relations.

 Comparing these predictions.
 With a restricted sub-universe of the C/T-based i-motifs, the three approaches described above perform reasonably well, allowing fairly accurate Tm and pHT predictions.
 For both parameters, the gradient boosting machines performed the best out of the three approaches.
-Unsurprisingly, Eureqa results agree with GBM’s that C-track length is very important in predicting the stability in terms of Tm and pHT of this sub-universe of i-motifs, as already visible from the plots shown in Figure 4.
+Unsurprisingly, Eureqa results agree with GBM’s in that C-tract length is far more important in predicting the stability in terms of Tm and pHT of this sub-universe of i-motifs, as already visible from the plots shown in Figure 4.
+The distilled simple mathematical equation for pHT also outlined the preferential role of the second spacer in stabilizing the i-motif, in agreement with the experimental observations.
+In general, the models will become more extrapolatable as we increase the experimentally studied sequence space by allowing a wider spread of the relations/ratios of the C-tract and spacer lengths.

 Stability in vitro at near-neutral pH is still marginal, even for the most stable sequences.
 Extrapolating maximum pHT and Tm values from the data provided in Figure 5C would indicate plateaus of 7.28 and 27 oC at neutral pH, implying that i-motif stabilized only by C·C+ base pair itself, like sequences studied in this work, is barely stable under physiological conditions.
 These results impact the predictions made: for example, with the formula obtained by Eureqa, to obtain a pH of mid-transition of 7.0, one would need a sequence containing XX consecutive cytosines with spacers composed of...
 XX